 The Frequent Traveller – Whether moving from place to place for work or otherwise, frequent travellers will often find themselves using public Internet connections which are insecure.
 There is a high risk of communications interceptions which may result in login credentials being stolen, including even for access to online banking portals.
 VPN are vital in this case.

 These are just some of the use cases where a VPON might or might not be necessary.
 As you can see, the key differentiating factor is mainly is how much you use the Internet.
 The more you use it, the more likely your needs for a VPN service increase.

 How Does a VPN Work?

+VPNs work by passing your connection through a secure server before accessing the sites you want on the Internet.
 Normally, when you type the URL of a website you want to visit into your browser address bar, you will be connected to that site directly.
 The process is a little more involved when using a VPN.